What Is Alzheimer’s disease?

 In 2013, as many as 5 million Americans were living with Alzheimer’s disease.
-It is not a normal part of aging.
-The greatest known risk factor is increasing age.
+Although the greatest known risk factor is increasing age, it is not a normal part of aging.
 Changes in the brain can begin years before the first symptoms appear.
+Therefore, it is imperative to be aware of the signs.

-According to the National Institute on Aging, in addition to memory problems, someone with Alzheimer’s disease may experience one or more of the following signs:
+According to the National Institute on Aging, in addition to memory problems, someone with Alzheimer’s disease may experience one or more of the following signs and symptoms:

 - Gets lost.